They Call Me Macho Woman!

 They Call Me Macho Woman! is a 1989 action film written and directed by Patrick G. Donahue and distributed by Troma Entertainment.
+The film belongs to the girls with guns subgenre.

+Plot

 The story follows city woman Susan Morris (Debra Sweaney), who decides to escape her banal urban life and goes looking for a house in the country.
 Unfortunately, she's taken prisoner by a group of savage drug smugglers, headed by the ruthless Mongo (Brian Oldfield).
 After escaping their clutches, Susan is forced to transform herself into a fearsome warrior and exact her revenge on Mongo and his evil henchmen.

+Tagline

+"Born to shop...she learned to kill!"

+Production

 A lot of the original music in this film became trademark Troma songs and were used in a variety of films, including the Toxic Avenger sequels.

-Tagline: Born to shop...she learned to kill!
+Reception

+TV Guide sees in the film a "Troma thriller (a whole genre of humorously sub-"B" movies)".

+The website Girls With Guns said of the film: "Yes, it’s dumb.
+Yes, it’s cheap.
+Yes, it makes little or no sense, in particular her sudden transformation from plucky but largely ineffective heroine [who can’t even stab someone in a way that causes them more than moderate discomfort] into a warrior woman, capable of embedding a shiny axe in your head from 15 paces.
+But, you know what?
+It’s never boring (...)"